Understanding Project and Operations Management: A Comprehensive Guide

 For starters, project and operations management are not the only management applications experienced in organizations.
 Portfolio and program management are among others.
 See Figure 1.1 Relationship Between Strategy, Portfolio Management, Program Management, Project Management, Operations Management, and Business Value.
 Our focus is on project and operations management.
 It is important to note right off the bat that one is not better or more important than the other.
-Truth is, they need each other even though the argument can be made that they both can hold their own in their respective management disciplines.
+The truth is, they need each other.
+Even though the argument can be made that they both can hold their own in their respective management disciplines, their collaboration is crucial.

 Figure 1.1.
 Relationship Between Strategy, Portfolio Management, Program Management, Project Management, Operations Management, and Business Value.

-To understand project management, understanding what defines a project must be understood.
+To understand project management, we must first define what a project is.
 A project is “a temporary endeavor undertaken to create a unique product, service, or result” (A Guide to the Project Management Body Of Knowledge (PMBOK Guide), Sixth Edition., 2017, p.
 4).
 In short, there must be a starting point and an end point.
-This is distinct and different from something that is ongoing, or operations.
+This is distinct and different from something that is ongoing, like operations.

 Figure 1.2.
 A Basic Illustration of the Symbiotic Relationship Between Project and Operations Management.

-Project management and operations management can work separately and independently of one another but when they come together it creates a type of business value that could not be achieved if executed separately and independently of one another.
-Project and operations management have, or should have, a symbiotic relationship.
-They work, in tandem, together.
-Or should.
-If all management levels of an organization work together to plan and execute their strategic and financial goals by successfully integrating project and operations management well, the likelihood of success increases, and they will have satisfied stakeholders.
+Project management and operations management can work separately and independently.
+However, when they come together, they create a type of business value that could not be achieved if executed separately.
+Project and operations management should have a symbiotic relationship.
+They work in tandem.
+If all management levels of an organization collaborate to plan and execute their strategic and financial goals, the likelihood of success increases.
+This leads to satisfied stakeholders.

-Operations management, at the other end of our focus, makes sure the operations that the business undertakes are done as accurately as possible and as fast as possible at the lowest costs while meeting the demands of its customers or clients/etc. It is defined as "activities that relate to the creation of goods and services through the transformation of inputs to outputs" (Jay Heizer, 2017, p.
+Operations management ensures that the operations a business undertakes are done as accurately and quickly as possible while meeting customer demands.
+It is defined as "activities that relate to the creation of goods and services through the transformation of inputs to outputs" (Jay Heizer, 2017, p.
 4).
 Operations are continuous, not dynamic, and are routine.
 Operations managers perform the basic functions of the management process: planning, organizing, staffing, leading, and controlling towards the ten (10) operations management decisions they must make.

 10. Maintenance

-Tying the two together, if an idea is thought of it is planned and executed at the project-level before it is considered successful and passed on to operations to ensure that the necessary resources are optimally utilized to maintain the expectations/results of the project.
+Tying the two together, if an idea is conceived, it is planned and executed at the project level before it is considered successful and passed on to operations.
+This ensures that the necessary resources are optimally utilized to maintain the expectations and results of the project.

 References